 Truck drivers either work as independent contract workers or are employed by trucking companies.
 Either way, trucking companies must ensure that drivers have adequate training and clean driving records, maintain their vehicles, and follow federal and state regulations.Liability in a Truck Crash

 One frequent question I hear is who is responsible for my injuries.
 It depends.
 If a trucker fails to obey the rules of the road and acts negligently, they are liable.
 However, there's more to this answer.
 Let's say the trucker worked for a company.
 In this case, the trucking company may share the trucker's liability.
 The reasoning here goes to a doctrine of law called Respondeat superior or vicarious liability.
 Under this tenet, an employer holds responsibility for the acts of their employees.
 When a lawsuit is filed, the employer and the employee may be named responsible.Accident Investigation

 Liability goes hand in hand with evidence that negligence occurred.
 That is why my law office uses accident reconstruction reports to substantiate negligence.
 We interview witnesses before time mitigates memory.
 We also reviewed police records and interviews with law enforcement personnel involved in police investigations of the accident.

 We examine trucking company records to see if the company hired an unfit driver or failed to provide adequate training.
 In addition, we review driver and maintenance logs the company is required to maintain.

-Truck accidents can be devastating physically, financially and emotionally.
-Accident victims need time to heal without worrying how they can afford to pay medical bills or make up for lost wages.
-The Ed Smith law firm helps not only by working to obtain maximum compensation but by taking the burden of what needs to be done off the victim's shoulders.
-We let you concentrate on getting well, while we deal with everything from insurance company inquiries to taking depositions.Antioch Truck Accident Lawyer
+Truck accidents can be devastating physically, financially, and emotionally.
+Accident victims need time to heal without worrying about how they can afford medical bills or make up for lost wages.
+Our law firm helps by obtaining the maximum compensation and taking the burden of what needs to be done off the victim's shoulders.
+We let you concentrate on getting well while we deal with everything from insurance company inquiries to taking depositions.